davidlpower/heracles/README.md

 # Introduction
 Its been a few years since I coded.
 However, I utilised a standard lib (_locale_) for currency conversion and localisation.
 I would always encourange the use of standard libs to solve common problems, however I would not recommend writing tests for them (no need to sharpen a knife twice).

+I linekd to two other projects which demostrate other skills I expect you want to see in this assessment.

 ## Approach Taken
 - Positive and Negitive test cases given for demostration purposes
 - Utilised Parameterisation to make test cases easier to write